Can I perform HVAC work if I have a current WV contractor license

 Technician - $60.00 ($25.00 Late fee if expired past fifteen (15) days)

-Do I have to test to acquire a HVAC Technician Certification?
+Do I have to test to acquire an HVAC Technician Certification?

-All Technician applicants will be required to take a written exam
+All Technician and Residential Technician applicants are required to take a written exam

 experience by documentation or by sworn affidavit during the certification